Jonathan-Jay/HardwareFinalExam/FusionFiles/README.md

 Inside you will find the STL file for the project and a pdf containing the assembly and technical drawings

 The shape of the controller was based on the vague idea of a duck: wings + head with a mouth/beak (I forget how to spell that word).
 It was shaped around the components included, namely the arduino, because of its importance and shape.
+The controller is held by just grabbing it by the button, because that is a easy to swish handle.

 The other components were placed where they'd function best:
 -Vibration motor inside the print where the hand would hold it so that vibrations are transmitted properly